 These are submitted for marking and defense at the beginning of the spring semester the next year.
 In this manner, it is possible to complete the whole program in 18 months.
 No provision for a summer holiday is made, however, if this pace of study is chosen.
 It is also possible to submit theses in April and the program then takes 21 months.

-While the program covers a wide arc of geographical and development related areas students can specialize within this sphere through elective courses and with their choice of a topic for their thesis.
+While the program covers a wide arc of geographical and development-related areas students can specialize within this sphere through elective courses and with their choice of a topic for their thesis.
 Students are welcome to take elective courses at other universities, with the Master’s program committee's approval.

-Conditions for acceptance into the Coastal Communities and Regional Development program are that the applicant must have completed an undergraduate university degree, regardless of if it is a BA, BSc or BEd.
+Conditions for acceptance into the Coastal Communities and Regional Development program are that the applicant must have completed an undergraduate university degree, regardless of if it is a BA, BSc, or BEd.
 Applicants fill out an application form and return it together with a cover letter.

-Candidates can come from diverse education and work backgrounds, as the interdisciplinary nature of the study is based on many fields; especially in geography, social sciences and macroeconomics.
+Candidates can come from diverse education and work backgrounds, as the interdisciplinary nature of the study is based on many fields; especially in geography, social sciences, and macroeconomics.

-English is the communication and educational language of the program.
+English is the communication and the educational language of the program.
 It is anticipated that applicants from Iceland, Scandinavia, and the English-speaking countries possess adequate skills in the language.
 The same applies to students from universities where all instruction is in English.
 Other applicants must demonstrate sufficient English skills with recognized tests such as TOEFL, or equivalent.